-The Rolston String Quartet was formed in the summer of 2013 at the Banff Centre for Arts and Creativity’s Chamber Music Residency.
-They take their name after the Canadian violinist Thomas Rolston, founder and long-time director of the Music and Sound Programs at the Banff Centre for Arts and Creativity.
-They were the only ensemble to be featured on CBC's 2016 list of hot Canadian classical musicians under 30.
+The Rolston String Quartet, Luri Lee (violin), Jeffrey Dyrda (violin), Hezekiah Leung (viola) and Jonathan Lo (cello), was formed in the summer of 2013 at the Banff Centre for Arts and Creativity’s Chamber Music Residency.
+They take their name from Canadian violinist Thomas Rolston, founder and longtime director of the Music and Sound Programs at the Banff Centre for Arts and Creativity.

 Luri Lee plays a Carlo Tononi violin, generously on loan from Shauna Rolston Shaw.
 Rolston String Quartet is endorsed by Jargar Strings of Denmark.